ErpNetDocs/winclient/introduction/command-ribbon.md

 ![The command ribbon](pictures/command-ribbon.png)

-The command ribbon contains two main pages - Home and File, which you can find in any system Form.
+The command ribbon contains two main pages - Home and File, which you can find in any system form.
 You can also add personalized buttons for quick access.
 This is an additional row, which contains fixed and always visible buttons.
 It is created by the user and therefore it is specific for every user and every company.
-You can add buttons from different tabs of the Command Ribbon there.
+You can add buttons from different tabs of the command ribbon there.

 ![Command ribbon home](pictures/ribbon-home.png)     ![Command ribbon file](pictures/ribbon-file.png)